-If the minimum student count of 40 is met, graduation rate is used as the other academic indicator for schools serving 12th grade.
-The graduation rate is calculated as the weighted average of enrollment times the graduation rate for each year.
-The graduation rate equals graduates divided by graduates + dropouts.
+If the student enrollment over the 2 most recent years is equal to or greater than the minimum 84 students, then the graduation rate is used as the other academic indicator for schools serving 12th grade.
+The combined 2-year graduation rate is calculated as the weighted average of enrollment times the graduation rate for each year.
+The graduation rate equals graduates divided by graduates + dropouts.)

-In this case, if a school issues 256 regular diplomas one year with an enrollment of 1220 grades 9 through 12 and 277 regular diplomas the next with an enrollment of 1236 grades 9 through 12 and has 18 dropouts the first year and 12 the second, the following calculation would result in a graduation rate of 94.65%.
+As an example, if a school awards 256 regular diplomas one year with an enrollment of 1220 in grades 9 through 12 and 277 regular diplomas the next year with an enrollment of 1236 in grades 9 through 12 and has 18 dropouts the first year and 12 the second, the following calculation would result in a graduation rate of 94.65% or 94.7% when rounded.